ballerina-attic/open-api-based-service/README.md

 ### <a name="unit-testing"></a> Writing Unit Tests

-In ballerina, the unit test cases should be in the same package and the naming convention should be as follows,
+In ballerina, the unit test cases should be in the same package inside a `tests` directory.
+The naming convention should be as follows,
 * Test files should contain _test.bal suffix.
 * Test functions should contain test prefix.
   * e.g.: testPetStore()